Health Care Culinary Contest: 2022 official rules

 Additional Prize Details: All taxes, fees, and surcharges on prize are the sole responsibility of the winners.
 If the value of the prize exceeds $600, winners will be issued an IRS Form 1099 for the fair market value of the prize inclusive of sales or other transaction taxes.
 Affidavit of eligibility (including SSN), prize acceptance form, tax information, assignment of rights, personal services agreement, publicity release, and/or mutually acceptable liability releases may be required where not prohibited.
 Prizes are non-transferable except in the sole discretion of the Sponsor.
 No substitution or cash equivalent is allowed.
 Sponsor reserves the right to substitute prizes of the same approximate retail value.
 Prize consists only of items specifically listed as part of the prize.
 All costs and expenses not specified herein, related to any prize, or incidental costs incurred by accepting the prize, are the sole responsibility of the winner.

-Winner Notification: Winners will be notified by email/phone in February 2021 and announced during Nutrition Month, March 1, 2021.
+Winner Notification: Winners will be notified by email/phone by April 2023 and announced at CleanMed, May 25, 2023.
 Winners will be required to respond within seven (7) calendar days, or the prize will be forfeited and an alternate winner will be chosen.
 Affidavit of eligibility, prize acceptance form, tax information, publicity release, and/or mutually acceptable liability releases may be required and, if so, must be returned within reasonable specified time or prize will be forfeited and alternate winner chosen.

-Winners List: Winners list to be available online for at least three months on Sponsors webpage [https://noharm-uscanada.org/] after Nutrition Month, March 2020.
+Winners List: Winners list to be available online for at least three months on Sponsors webpage [https://noharm-uscanada.org/] after May 2023.

 Publicity Release: Except where prohibited, by participating in this contest, you consent that your name, likeness, voice, and/or biographical data may be used for advertising and promotional purposes without limitation and without additional notice, compensation, or consent.
 Specifically, your stories, photos, quotes, etc. may be featured in part or in full on the Health Care Without Harm and Practice Greenhealth websites, in blogs, on social media and in other promotional materials associated with the Health Care Culinary Contest.
 Credit will be given to contributors.